 By now we are over the very popular definition that womanhood only includes specific aspects of being human like the physical attributes of the female or the ability to create life.
 Womanhood cannot be this limited of course.
 It is to move among the women in your life with a deep sense of connection, nurturing and support.
 To be confident and secure not only in your accomplishments but just because you are a woman.
 Feeling empowered and proud to be female.

-The next question that comes to mind after understanding womanhood is that what it takes to be a woman?
+The next question that comes to mind after understanding womanhood is what it takes to be a woman?

 Based on my analysis , I’d like to tell some ways that’ll help you become a great woman:

-According to the study, the No. 1 topic women want to know is “how to have my desired lifestyle in retirement.”
-As that phrase suggests, women are sometime skittish about the term “financial.”
-If that sounds like you, cast this subject as a form of life planning.
+According to the study the No. 1 topic women want to know is “how to have my desired lifestyle in retirement.”
+As that phrase suggests, women are sometimes skittish about the term “financial.”
+If that sounds like you cast this subject as a form of life planning.
 Put images around your work desk of where you’d like to travel in retirement to inspire you to save and invest for your future.

 Little wonder that a growing number of financial planners now call their practice a “life planning service.”

-If you’re married and not in charge of your money, think like a single woman, with this attitude will then spur you to become more financially aware, protect your savings and find ways to make your portfolio grow, rather than counting on your husband to do these things.
+If you’re married and not in charge of your money think like a single woman, this attitude will then spur you to become more financially aware, protect your savings and find ways to make your portfolio grow rather than counting on your husband to do these things.